krzysztofreczek/go-structurizr/README.md

 err = v.RenderStructureTo(structure, outFile)
 ```

+## Debug mode
+In order to see detailed scraping logs, set `LOG_DEBUG` flag in the scraper configuration.

 ## Examples
 You may find a couple of examples implemented in the `cmd` directory.
 In order to run any of those examples, please run the shell script attached.